foreveryone1/ObsidianNotes/Resources/bestiary/other settings/Borborygmos.md

 ## Legendary Actions
 >Borborygmos can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 Borborygmos regains spent legendary actions at the start of its turn.
 >
+>- **Attack**
->- **Attack.** Borborygmos makes a weapon attack.
+>	- Borborygmos makes a weapon attack.
->- **Bellow (Costs 2 Actions).** Borborygmos yells menacingly at one creature he can see within 60 feet of him.
+>- **Bellow (Costs 2 Actions)**
+>	- Borborygmos yells menacingly at one creature he can see within 60 feet of him.
 That creature must succeed on a DC 17 Wisdom saving throw or become frightened of him for 1 minute.
 If the creature is already frightened, it becomes stunned instead.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to Borborygmos's Bellow for the next 24 hours.
->- **Wide Berth (Costs 3 Actions).** Borborygmos moves up to half his speed and can move through the space of any creature smaller than Huge.
+>- **Wide Berth (Costs 3 Actions)**
+>	- Borborygmos moves up to half his speed and can move through the space of any creature smaller than Huge.
 The first time Borborygmos enters a creature's space during this move, the creature must make a DC 21 Dexterity saving throw.
 If the saving throw succeeds, the creature is pushed 5 feet away from Borborygmos.
 If the saving throw fails, that creature is knocked prone, and Borborygmos can make a stomp attack against it.
 ## Borborygmos
 For decades, the enormous cyclops Borborygmos has commanded the respect and obedience of the Gruul Clans by defeating all who challenged him.
 He embodies the raging fire that the Gruul believe burns in their bellies, and his wrath toward the civilization of Ravnica knows no bounds.
 ***Mightiest of the Mighty.*** Borborygmos leads the Burning Tree clan, which is the largest and most diverse of the Gruul Clans.
 He is almost always accompanied by other members of his clan-not because he needs their protection, but because they might need his.
 His companions include creatures ranging from burly giants to cowering goblins.